Shannon Hoon: Personal life and death

+Hoon entered a substance abuse rehabilitation facility in May 1994 and again in June 1995.
 On July 11, 1995, Hoon and his girlfriend, Lisa Crouse, had a daughter named Nico Blue.

-Before the birth of his daughter, Hoon entered rehab again.
-In August, Blind Melon planned to tour to support their album Soup, so Hoon allowed a drug counselor to accompany him on the road.
+In August, Blind Melon planned a tour to support their album Soup.
+A counselor was hired to accompany Hoon on the tour, but was let go after the first week.

-After a disappointing performance at Numbers club in Houston on October 20, Hoon undertook an all-night drug binge.
+After a performance at Numbers club in Houston on October 20, Hoon undertook an all-night drug binge.
 The next day, Blind Melon was scheduled to play a show in New Orleans at Tipitina's.
 The band's sound engineer, Lyle Eaves, went to the tour bus to awaken Hoon for a sound check, but Hoon was unresponsive.
-An ambulance arrived, and Hoon was pronounced dead at the scene, at the age of 28.
+An ambulance arrived, and Hoon was pronounced dead at the scene at the age of 28.
 His death was attributed to a cocaine overdose.

-Hoon was buried at Dayton Cemetery in Dayton, Indiana.
+Hoon is buried at Dayton Cemetery in Dayton, Indiana.
 His grave is inscribed with a line from Blind Melon's song "Change", the first song he wrote: